rzellem/EXOTIC/README.md

 ![Mac](https://img.shields.io/badge/Mac-000000?style=for-the-badge&logo=apple&logoColor=white)
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

 A Python 3 package for reducing and analyzing photometric data of exoplanetary transits.
 As an exoplanet passes in front of its host star, the observed brightness of the star drops by a small amount.
 This drop in brightness is known as a [transit]((https://exoplanets.nasa.gov/alien-worlds/ways-to-find-a-planet/#/2)).
 Our software aids in creating lightcurves from images, enabling extraction of planetary parameters (e.g. Rp/Rs, Inclination, Mid-transit, etc.) through fitting astrophysical models to the data.
-Ask questions on our [Slack Channel](https://join.slack.com/t/uol-ets/shared_invite/zt-2khgvlo2a-hcFH0S7aVIDT28_NMTOgWQ) or use our [Chatbot Assistant](https://hf.co/chat/assistant/66c0cb652a9c7710cec9341c) to get started.

 ![Light Curve Graph displaying brightness versus time.
 (NASA Ames)](https://github.com/rzellem/EXOTIC/raw/main/docs/images/transitsimple.jpg)
 (NASA Ames)